jedi-academy/learn-4711/data/labs/lab02.md

 There is a third reading, **[Gitting Good](/display/lesson/dev04)**, in the reference section in the organizer, that will help you with Git naming.

+These are not part of the lab - they are provided for those who might be confused about the collaborative process we are using, and who would appreciate some more context.

 #Notes: Synching your repos

-This has proved to be problematic.
+This has proved to be problematic in previous terms, hence a special discussion in this lab!

 Consider: